 The eccrine sweat glands are located all over our bodies and are there only to regulate the body temperature.
 These sweat glands produce a watery solution that contains few minerals.

 With every drop of sweat that comes out of the pores, a little heat is evaporated, thus cooling down the body in a short time.
-Since they are all over the body, it does not take long for our body to cool down.
+Since they are all over the body, it does not take long for our bodies to cool down.